 Mitsui Fudosan holds shares of listed companies considered effective for management strategies to improve the Group's corporate value from a medium- to long-term perspective by comprehensively considering business strategy and relationships with business partners, as investment stocks held for purposes other than pure investment purposes (Strategic shareholdings).

-Furthermore, the Company continuously reviews shareholding status.
-Upon confirming the significance of shareholdings based on the quantitative rationality of holdings and relationships with business partners, the Company has decided to reduce our shareholdings.
-During the year ended March 31, 2023, the Company sold 3 stock brands, including shares of Oriental Land Co., Ltd. which were sold before changing the holding purposes to "investment stocks held for pure investment purposes", worth a total of ¥46.5 billion.
+The Company's policy is to continuously review shareholding status, and reduce its shareholdings upon confirming the significance of shareholdings based on the quantitative rationality of holdings and relationships with business partners.
+During the year ended March 31, 2024, the Company sold 6 stock brands worth a total of ¥10.9 billion.